Table of Contents

 - They act on the central neural system, influencing male sexual behaviour.

-- Sex hormones like estrogen and androgens stimulate the secretion of growth hormone at the time of puberty.
+- Secretion of growth hormones at the time of puberty.

 - These trigger the growth of muscles, facial and axillary hair, low pitch of voice, aggressiveness, etc.